coderFaiisal/next-image-export-avif/README.md

    At build time, the images will be either downloaded or read from the cache.
 The image urls will be replaced with the optimized image urls in the Exported Image component.

-   You can specify the time to live of the cache in seconds by setting the `nextImageExportOptimizer_remoteImageCacheTTL` environment variable in your **next.config.js** file.
+   You can specify the time to live of the cache in seconds by setting the `nextImageExportOptimizer_remoteImageCacheTTL` environment variable in your **next.config.mjs** file.
 The default value is 0 seconds (as the image might have changed).

    Set it to: